-Our involvement with CSSP actively promotes an attitude of equality and fairness.
+Our involvement with ESPE actively promotes an attitude of equality and fairness.
 We have signed the Fair Play Charter for all sporting events that the school attends.

-At playtime, PALS representatives initiate play and support our younger pupils.
+At playtime, Prefects and Playground representatives initiate play and support other pupils.
 We also have ‘Buddies’ whereby older pupils support younger pupils in the school.

 Tolerance of those of different faiths and beliefs.